Oozaku/codex-2022-exam/ex07/README.md

 ## Order

 Each order has an unique *OrderId* created when a order is created and it is the primary key.
-Other field that is important to mention is that *Order* has the field *UserId* that points to only one client, that is one order has only one client, but one client may have more than one order.
+Other field that is important to mention is *UserId* that points to only one client, that is one order has only one client, but one client may have more than one order.